filecoin-project/specs/src/systems/filecoin_markets/storage_market/storage_market_actor.md

 {{<label storage_deal_collateral>}}
 # Storage Deal Collateral

-Storage Deals have an associated collateral amount.
-This `StorageDealCollateral` is held in the `StorageMarketActor`.
+There are two types of Storage Deal Collateral, ProviderDealCollateral and ClientDealCollateral.
+Both types of `StorageDealCollateral` are held in the `StorageMarketActor`.
-Its value is agreed upon by the storage provider and client off-chain, but must be greater than a protocol-defined minimum in any deal.
-Storage providers will choose to offer greater collateral to signal high-quality storage to clients.
+Their values are agreed upon by the storage provider and client off-chain, but must be greater than a protocol-defined minimum in any deal.
+Storage providers will choose to offer greater provider deal collateral to signal high-quality storage to clients.
+Provider deal collateral is only slashed when a sector is terminated other than normal expiration.
+If a miner enters Temporary Fault for a sector and later recovers from it, no deal collateral will be slashed.

-On `SectorFailureTimeout` (see {{<sref faults>}}), the `StorageDealCollateral` will be burned.
-In the future, the Filecoin protocol may be amended to send up to half of the collateral to storage clients as damages in such cases.

 Upon graceful deal expiration, storage providers must wait for finality number of epochs (as defined in {{<sref finality>}}) before being able to withdraw their `StorageDealCollateral` from the `StorageMarketActor`.